apietu/Calendar/README.md

 Hello I am very excited to share to you this wonderful project.
 This is just a simple html, css and js project.
-I hope you have fun reviewing this code.
+I hope you have fun reviewing this code.This project is a calendar that tells you the current date.

 # Getting Started.